Mahānaya

 𑆮𑆴𑆯𑇀𑆮𑆁 𑆩𑆲𑆳𑆑𑆬𑇀𑆥𑆮𑆴𑆫𑆳𑆩𑆑𑆬𑇀𑆥𑆨𑆮𑆳𑆤𑇀𑆠𑆨𑆵𑆩𑆨𑇀𑆫𑆶𑆑𑆶𑆛𑆴𑆨𑇀𑆫𑆩𑆤𑇀𑆠𑇀𑆪𑆳 𑇅

-𑆪𑆳 𑆤𑆳𑆠𑇀𑆪𑆤𑆤𑇀𑆠𑆥𑇀𑆫𑆨𑆮𑆳𑆫𑇀𑆖𑆴𑆰𑆳 𑆠𑆳𑆁 𑆤𑆩𑆳𑆩𑆴 𑆨𑆢𑇀𑆫𑆁 𑆯𑆶𑆨𑆨𑆢𑇀𑆫𑆑𑆳𑆬𑆵𑆩𑇀 𑇆𑇗𑇆
+𑆪𑆳 𑆤𑆳𑆠𑇀𑆪𑆤𑆤𑇀𑆠𑆥𑇀𑆫𑆨𑆮𑆳𑆫𑇀𑆖𑆴𑆰𑆳 𑆠𑆳𑆁 𑆤𑆩𑆳𑆩𑆴 𑆨𑆢𑇀𑆫𑆳𑆁 𑆯𑆶𑆨𑆨𑆢𑇀𑆫𑆑𑆳𑆬𑆵𑆁 𑇆𑇗𑇆

 विश्वं महाकल्पविरामकल्पभवान्तभीमभ्रुकुटिभ्रमन्त्या ।

-या नात्यनन्तप्रभवार्चिषा तां नमामि भद्रं शुभभद्रकालीम् ॥७॥
+या नात्यनन्तप्रभवार्चिषा तां नमामि भद्रां शुभभद्रकालीं ॥७॥

 Viśvaṃ mahākalpavirāmakalpabhavāntabhīmabhrukuṭibhramantyā |

-Yā nātyanantaprabhavārciṣā tāṃ namāmi bhadraṃ śubhabhadrakālīm || 7 ||
+Yā nātyanantaprabhavārciṣā tāṃ namāmi bhadrāṃ śubhabhadrakālīṃ || 7 ||

-I salute (namāmi) that (tām) Pure Bhadrakālī --the Auspicious Kālī-- (śubha-bhadra-kālīm) Who (yā) joyfully (bhadram) (devours) the world (viśvam) by the Flame of the Infinite Power of the Dance (nātya-ananta-prabhava-arciṣā) of (Her) terribly frowning eyebrows (during) the destruction of the universe (that is) the end of the great cycle of Time (mahā-kalpa-virāma-kalpa-bhava-ānta-bhīma-bhrukuṭi-bhramantyā). || 7 ||
+I salute (namāmi) that (tām) pure and blessed (bhadrām) Bhadrakālī --the Auspicious Kālī-- (śubha-bhadra-kālīm) who (yā) scorches the world (viśvam) by the flame of the Infinite Power emerging from her dance (nātya-ananta-prabhava-arciṣā).
+This flame appears as the terrified raising of the eyebrows during the destruction of saṃsaric existence to put an end to the great cycle of time (mahā-kalpa-virāma-kalpa-bhava-anta-bhīma-bhrukuṭi-bhramantyā). || 7 ||

 Bhadrakālī is Saṃhāracakram of the stage of cognition